tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ~~~
 {: #fig-upload-cancellation-procedure title="Upload Cancellation Procedure"}

-## Example 2: File of unknown size
+## Example 2: Upload as a series of parts

-In some cases a client does no know the final size of a resource before it initiates an upload.
-For instance, a file that is contains data from a stream source.
+In some cases clients might prefer to upload a file as a series of parts sent across multiple HTTP messages.
+One use case is to overcome server limits on HTTP message content size.
+Another use case is where the client does not know the final size, such as when file data originates from a streaming source.

-This example shows how a client can upload incomplete chunks of a file to the server across a sequence of procedures.
+This example shows how the client, with prior knowledge about the server's resumable upload support, can upload parts of a file over a sequence of procedures.

 1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.